Fiona Hyslop: Strong media needed to 'separate fact from opinion' in indyref2

 “However Fiona Hyslop’s words don’t match her party’s actions.
 Their contempt for anyone not towing the line of independence has been clear to see in the past and I doubt they will change their ways any time soon.”

-Scottish Labour’s culture spokesman Lewis Macdonald added: “Every test of public opinion confirms that the people of Scotland do not want another referendum on leaving the UK.
+Scottish Labour’s culture spokesman Lewis Macdonald: “Every test of public opinion confirms that the people of Scotland do not want another referendum on leaving the UK.

 "When SNP ministers start lecturing journalists on what constitutes a free press, we are bound to be reminded of the horrendous behaviour of so many campaigners for independence in 2014.